PolSIR Mission

 Objectives and Applications

+The goal of the PolSIR mission is to better characterize and understand the diurnal variability of tropical and sub-tropical ice clouds.
+PolSIR will provide key observational constraints on ice properties in Earth system models and enable modelers to develop more accurate cloud parameterizations.
 The science and application objectives are to: (1) Constrain the seasonally influenced diurnal cycle amplitude, form, and timing of the ice water path (IWP) and particle diameter in tropical and sub-tropical ice clouds.
 (2) Determine the diurnal variability of ice clouds in the convective outflow areas and understand relation to deep convection.
 (3) Determine the relationship between shortwave and longwave radiative fluxes and the diurnal variability of ice clouds.
-(4) Enable improvement of climate models by providing novel observations of the diurnal cycle of ice clouds, ultimately leading to improved climate modeling skills and increased fidelity of climate forecasts in support of critical decision-making.
+(4) Enable improvement of Earth system models by providing novel observations of the diurnal cycle of ice clouds, ultimately leading to improved Earth system modeling skills and increased fidelity of long-term seasonal forecasts in support of critical decision-making.

 Full Name